 She became a member in 1994, after hearing about the BIWC at the farewell activities for the US military base.
 Sue Williams, membership secretary at the time, was there promoting the BIWC and Lucy thought it sounded like an interesting Club to join.
 Although she was already established in Berlin and not actively seeking contact to the international community, she says the Club did provide a wonderful opportunity to meet women from around the world.
 Lucy describes the various important roles she has played in the BIWC….

 Joan became a member of the BIWC in 2014 and has joined in the activities of German Speakers, Exploring Berlin, and the occasional Meet and Greet.
 She plans to sample other activities as time allows.
 Joan says that BIWC has been a big plus in her life in Berlin and she is happy to do what she can to support its activities.
-Last year she was Vice-President of the Club, this year she is the IT & Web Coordinator for the following two years.
+Joan was Vice-President of the Club for one year, and then became IT & Web Coordinator for the following two years.
 She is currently a member of the web team.

 In her free time, Joan set out to discover Berlin by walking along canal routes and surrounding lakes.
 Here are some of her favourites…

-Hilary from the UK used to be the Club’s Public Relations Officer on the Executive Committee (EC).
+Hilary used to be the Club’s Public Relations Officer on the Executive Committee (EC).
 In a letter to BIWC members in one of our monthly Newsletters, she strongly endorses the Club …